Soy Protein

 What is the recommended dosage of Soy Protein?

-Reported potential side effects may include: Soy allergy is among the 8 major food allergens; can cause anaphylaxis in sensitized individuals.
+For most healthy adults, Soy Protein is well tolerated at studied doses.
+Reported effects can include: Soy allergy is among the 8 major food allergens; can cause anaphylaxis in sensitized individuals.
 Soy is a common cross-reactor with peanut allergy.
 GI symptoms (gas, bloating) — particularly with soy concentrate (retains oligosaccharides) more than isolate.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Soy Protein is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Levothyroxine: soy protein may reduce levothyroxine absorption; separate by 4 hours.
+Possible interactions include: Levothyroxine: soy protein may reduce levothyroxine absorption; separate by 4 hours.
 Tamoxifen: theoretical interaction with isoflavone-containing soy products in breast cancer patients; isolate (low isoflavones) is generally considered safe per Messina 2014 review.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.